Feeling Optimistic? Ambiguity Attitudes for Online Decision Making: Methods

 AAGS begins from state $s_0$ with an empty graph $\mathcal{G}$ and searches the solution space with $N$ trajectories up to horizon $D$.
 For each time step, the action having the greatest upper expectation is selected (in line with the optimism in the face of uncertainty paradigm \cite{leurent2020monte}).
 Both the upper and lower expectations compute the belief functions from Alg. \ref{alg:dist2belief} internally.
 If a state has not been sampled enough to be considered known (\textit{i.e.}, satisfying the constraints $\epsilon$, $\delta$ for all actions), the generative model $G$ is sampled.
-Otherwise, we borrow from the ``knows what it knows" framework \cite{li2011knows} and sample the transition estimated model $T$ to reduce computational overhead.
+Otherwise, we borrow from the ``knows what it knows" framework \cite{li2011knows} and sample the estimated model $T$ to reduce computational overhead.
 New outcomes are added to the graph and the current state is added to the list of parents.
 Next, our bounds are backpropagated following the approach of Leurent, \textit{et al.} \cite{leurent2020monte}.
 Therein, upper and lower bounds are updated through an approximate value iteration over the set of parents.
 Parents are appended to the list for those states, whose bounds have changed by more than $\beta = \dfrac{1-\gamma}{\gamma}\Delta$.
 Here $\Delta$ is the regret or difference in value between the second best and optimal actions for our model at a state.
-The key difference with respect to Leurent, \textit{et al.} being we compute our upper $s.U$ and lower $s.L$ value bounds at a state through belief functions rather than confidence intervals.
-To conclude, the ambiguity attitude $\alpha$ and the expectations are fed into Eq. \ref{eq:alpha_criterion} to select the best action.
+This differs with respect to the work of Leurent, \textit{et al.} in that we compute upper $s.U$ and lower $s.L$ value bounds at a state through belief functions rather than confidence intervals.
+More importantly, we differ by using Eq. \ref{eq:alpha_criterion} to select the best action\textemdash both in backpropagate and when selecting the policy.
+This incorporates the ambiguity attitude $\alpha$ both into the final decision and propagates the value estimate through the entire tree to ensure consistency.